List of Nadia: The Secret of Blue Water characters: Grandis

 Grandis is a 28-year-old who grew up in a royal Italian family.
 At first she was a rather rich, spoiled and powerful young woman, but later when she was tricked by her first husband, who married her just for her money until he leaves her broke and alone.
 After her frail mistake she is exiled by her relatives and the only people who remained faithful and loyal to her were Hanson and Sanson, with whom she then formed the Grandis Gang, a group of jewel thieves.
 Her life and behavior change dramatically when she meets Nadia and the others; having to first steal the Blue Water, then wanting to protect the children after finding out she has a soft spot for them after learning about their troubles with Gargoyle.
 Once aboard the Nautilus she falls hopelessly in love with Captain Nemo, sparking a strict rivalry with Electra.
 She tries to seduce Nemo with any power she has until the very end, but her love for him is never returned.

 In the epilogue, a grown-up Marie tells us that Grandis is alive and well, but still looking for a serious and stable love.
-Yet, she's quite popular though with men and is seen at the end in a golf court surrounded by a large group of ardent admirers.
+Yet, she is quite popular though with men and is seen at the end in a golf court surrounded by a large group of ardent admirers.
 Every man there offers her to use their club, and according to Marie, "Grandis is always gallivanting around."